djav1985/v-gpt-qdrant-api/README.md

 ## Description
 This repository contains a FastAPI application for interacting with Qdrant, a vector database, and OpenAI's API for embeddings.
 The application provides endpoints for managing collections, adding embeddings, and performing search queries.

+This is meant for use with custom GPTs or other AI platforms.
+It can be used to store conversation history (marked AI or User).
+It can also store custom (Info) entries.
+Each entry can be marked with metadata.
+Context: ai, user or info.
+Keywords: one or more comma separated words that tag entry.
+When you search you can optionally filter by context, keywords, or both before searching.

 ## Setup
 1. Clone this repository to your local machine.
 2. Install the required dependencies by running: